If you’re wondering how to pay off debt and get your life back, you’re not alone.

 Step 1: Know Exactly What Debts You Have

-Step one is to fully understand your debt situation.
-Take an hour out of your next evening to break out your latest credit card statements, auto loan statements, student loan statements, etc. Or, if you use a program like Mint.com to simply link all of your online debt accounts.
+Step one of how to pay off debt is to fully understand your debt situation.
+Take an hour out of your next evening to break out your latest credit card statements, auto loan statements, student loan statements, etc. Or, if you use a program like Empower to simply link all of your online debt accounts.

-However you do it, just make sure you fully understand what your debts are.
+However you do it, just make sure you fully understand your debts and the full balance of each one.
 If you think you might have some old, forgotten debts out there, you may want to get your free credit report from AnnualCreditReport.com.

 Step 2: Prioritize Your Debts